mcd500/ta-ref/docs/building.md

 #

 ```
-# ta-ref with SGX
+# TA-Ref with SGX

-Build ta-ref for Intel SGX platforms
+Build TA-Ref for Intel SGX platforms

 ## Clone the ta-ref source